No ripples in ponds

-I can already hear complaints and cries - 'eleven' steps to a presentation - surely that's way too many - after all the wizards get you there with just a few clicks.
+Can you already hear complaints and cries?
+'Eleven' steps to a presentation?
+Surely, that's way too many!
+After all, the so-called "presentation wizards" get you there with just a few clicks.

 True, and these presentation wizards do have their uses - for instance, you could be creating an occasional presentation, or you are in a hurry - but then, these presentations have their disadvantages too - they look 'canned', and they don't awaken your (latent) talents.
 Sure, you are more talented than you think, as you shall soon discover.

 I think it's a case of deciding which way to go - since you have come this far, why not continue for a little longer.
 You can't swim until you get your presentation feet wet - so let's dampen (definitely not the spirits!) them straightaway!
 Jump in - now's the time.

 Never attempt a presentation without a concept - it's that simple.

 Backtrack and go to from wherever you came.
 Alternatively, elaborate your concept, exchange ideas, look a little further with your own and other people's perspectives.
 Take a note book (loose papers often get lost!) and jot down your ideas before you forget them.
 By this time, if you have enough ideas to layer the whole world with knowledge, it would be a good idea to decide what's your framework? - what are your limits?